Komsiuto/DFS-MMO-Intersect-Engine-/README.md

 A project to create a good mmo using Intersect Engine

-You can contact the DFS Team through our discord : https://discord.gg/WycvcpN Thanks
+You can contact the DFS Team through our discord : https://discord.gg/WycvcpN